conda/conda/conda/base/README.md

 virtually every time the application is executed.
 Any code within, and any of its imports, must be highly performant.

-Conda modules importable from `conda.base` are
+Conda modules importable from `conda.base` are:

 - `conda._vendor`
 - `conda.base`